CANlabGo/seed-labs/manuals/cloud/create_vm_gcp.md

 VNC: Allow ingress traffic to TCP port 5901 - 5910
 Note: VNC servers use port 5900 + N, where N is the display number.
 ```

+To set the Firewall Rules, start the VM and go to the navigation menu > VPC network > Firewall.
+Check the default SSH, its TPC port should be 22 by default.

+Click the "Create firewall rule" on the top.